 A: We are all about celebrating uniqueness and indie spirit (national chains need not apply).
 We think user-generated photos of products and stores (as opposed to professional catalog shots) will capture the unique flavor of every local shop.
-Additionally, free Store Pages and Community Pages may be customized by their owners once claimed.

 Q: Do the shops have a sticker and/or sign letting people know their stuff is on Main and Me?

-Q: Do shoppers buy stuff online?
+Q: Can Main&Me users buy stuff online?